awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

  This sample demonstrates a project that starts with the Java version 8 runtime, and then is updated to the Java version 10 runtime\.

-1. Follow steps 1 and 2 in [Create the Source Code](sample-elastic-beanstalk.md#sample-elastic-beanstalk-prepare-source) to generate source code\.
+1. Follow steps 1 and 2 in [Create the source code](sample-elastic-beanstalk.md#sample-elastic-beanstalk-prepare-source) to generate source code\.
 If successful, a directory named `my-web-app` is created with your source files\.

 1. Create a file named `buildspec.yml` with the following contents\.
 Store the file in the ` (root directory name)/my-web-app` directory\.